 The Winchester ABC (A Better Chance) house is our neighbor, and uses our church hall for family dinners and special events.

-The Metropolitan Boston Association (MBA) of The MACUCC is an association of sixty seven diverse churches, spread over four distinct cities and thirty-five suburbs, all within a twenty-five mile radius.
-They have two offices in our church: Rev. Wendy Vander Hart, Associate Conference Minister, and Rubén Bonilla-Santiago, Administrative Assistant
+The Metropolitan Boston Association (MBA) of The SNEUCC is an association of sixty seven diverse churches, spread over four distinct cities and thirty-five suburbs, all within a twenty-five mile radius.
+They have two offices in our church: Rev. Wendy Vander Hart, Associate Conference Minister, and Rick Durance, Administrative Assistant.

 Rev. Dr. Ken Orth offers pastoral psychotherapy and spiritual direction as part of his affiliation with us.